A Ranch Mom

 Step 2: Choose your vegetable.
 Peas, beans, corn, whatever you like.

 Step 5: Bread.
-Some kind of bread, whether it is biscuits, dinner rolls, cornbread, anything.
+Some kind of bread, whether it is biscuits, extra soft dinner rolls, cornbread, anything.
 Preferably fresh from the oven.

 Step 6: Choose your dessert.
-Pies, cobblers, cakes, cookies, cheesecakes... they love it all.
+Homemade fruit pies, cobblers, cakes, cookies, cheesecakes... they love it all.
 But be warned; they may take a second (third?) helping of beef instead of dessert.
 Yes, this happens frequently, and no, I am not offended.
-That just means me and the kids can pig out be rewarded with the leftovers later. 😉
+That just means me and the kids can pig out be rewarded with the leftovers later.

 Have fun making your menu!
 And I'll be back soon with the cooking help...